HPC-SimTools/IPS-framework/doc/intro.rst

 fault tolerance and performance analysis are located in the :doc:`User Guides<user_guides/user_guides>` chapter.

-Developers of the IPS framework and services, or brave souls who wish to understand how these pieces work, should look at the :doc:`Developer Guides<developer_guides/developer_guides>` and code listings.
+Developers of the IPS framework and services, or brave souls who wish to understand how these pieces work, should look at the :doc:`code listings<the_code>`.
 The code listings here will include internal and external APIs.
 The developer guides include information about the design of the IPS at a high level and the framework and managers at a lower level to acquaint developers with the structures and mechanisms that are used in the IPS framework source code.

 Component developers should also contribute and update the documentation associated with each component in the :doc:`Component Guides<component_guides/component_guides>` section.